Liège Waffle Dough Wholesale Frozen

 What’s in the dough?

 The dough is our family friend's recipe from Belgium.
 We only use simple ingredients.
-We literally use bread flour, eggs, butter, yeast, vanilla extract, sugar, salt and milk.
+We literally use bread flour, eggs, butter, yeast, natural vanilla flavor, sugar, salt and milk.
 That's it.
 Most importantly, we use authentic pearl sugar imported from Belgium to give it the uniquely chewy crust and crunchy chunks.
 Authentic Belgian pearl sugar is made from beets and it caramelizes unlike Swedish pearl sugar that resists high heat.
 If you see a waffle with white specks that look like pretzel salt, they're using the wrong type of sugar and they are definitely not Liège waffles.

 Do you use butter, vegetable oil or margarine?